burakyilmaz45/abp/docs/en/StringEncryption.md

 ## STRING ENCRYPTION

-İlk olarak Volo.Abp.Security paketinde bulunan StringEncryption modülü hatalı olduğu için bu modülün kodlarını ABP GitHup repository’ sinden kodlarını alıp kendimiz oluşturuyoruz.
+First of all, since the StringEncryption module in the Volo.Abp.Security package is faulty, we take the codes of this module from the ABP GitHup repository and create it ourselves.

-Bunun için Domain katmanında **AbpStringEncryptionOptions, IStringEncryptionService** ve **StringEncryptionService** adında üç tane sınıf oluşturuyoruz.
+For this, we create three classes named **AbpStringEncryptionOptions, IStringEncryptionService** and **StringEncryptionService** in the Domain layer.

 ### AbpStringEncryptionOptions